Born to be on the water

 Enlisting for WWII on Friday 13th

 On 12 October 1939, one month after war broke out, Ted went to enlist in the Royal Engineers as a sapper waterman – a natural fit for the apprentice Thames Waterman.
 Initially turned away for being too young, Ted returned the next day and added a year to his age.
-The delay of one day proved to be a blessing in disguise, as Ted recalls: “I joined on the 13th, and I was sent to Norway.
+The delay of one day proved to be a blessing in disguise, as Ted recalled: “I joined on the 13th, and I was sent to Norway.
 If I’d have joined on the 12th, I would have been in a different company killed on the way from Dunkirk.”

 Battle of Narvik